Welcome to QuTune Project pages

 This page is a portal to programming tools, demonstrations, publications and other materials produced by the QuTune team.

-QuTune kick-started in the Spring of 2021 thanks to a 12 months long grant awarded by the UK National Quantum Technologies Programme’s QCS Hub to Eduardo R. Miranda (Interdisciplinary Centre for Computer Music Rearch (ICCMR), University of Plymouth, UK) and Bob Coecke (Quantinuum, Oxford, UK).
+QuTune kick-started in the Spring of 2021 thanks to a 12-month-long grant awarded by the UK National Quantum Technologies Programme’s QCS Hub to Eduardo R. Miranda (Interdisciplinary Centre for Computer Music Research (ICCMR), University of Plymouth, UK) and Bob Coecke, then a professor at the University of Oxford, UK).
+[Press Release]

-The funding is now long gone, and it has not been renewed.
-But the University of Plymouth team is carrying on the activites and forging collaborations with a number of partners to continue developing and promoting research in this area.
+The funding is now long gone.
+Nevertheless, the University of Plymouth team is carrying on the activities and forging collaborations with several partners to continue developing and promoting research in this area.
+Notably, we have forged strong partnerships with DESY’s Center for Quantum Technology and Applications (Zeuthen, Germany), Quantinuum (UK) and IQM (Finland).

 - Eduardo R. Miranda